itsfrank98/sIMP/README.md

 stack a;
 empty(pop(push(a,1)));
 ```
 because we will get a parser error.
-Moving the push and pop operations in the AExp section should solve this